 Each terminal has a limited supply of wheelchairs used to transport guests onto and off the ship, so we are unable to loan you our wheelchairs for the duration of the cruise.
 If you need wheelchair assistance for boarding the ship, please contact one of our representatives once you arrive at the cruise terminal.
 Assistance will be provided on a first-come, first-served basis.
 For assistance with debarkation, instructions on where to meet can be found in the Fun Times onboard newsletter distributed on the last evening of your cruise.

 If you require the regular use of a wheelchair during the cruise, you will need to bring your own or rent one from a service provider.
 For your convenience, we have listed two wheelchair rental companies below:

 Of course, you are free to select your own provider.
 Carnival does not endorse specific service providers.
 Consequently, you assume the risk of utilizing these third party services and are subject to their terms and conditions.
 Any issues that may arise regarding your rental, including refunds, must be handled directly with your chosen service provider.

-If you need general information about accessibility before you cruise, please call our Guest Access team at 1-800-438-6744 ext.70025 or email firstname.lastname@example.org.
-If you have an ADA complaint, please email us at email@example.com.
+If you need general information about accessibility before you cruise, or have an ADA complaint, please call our Guest Access team at 1-800-438-6744 ext.70025 or email email@example.com.
 Carnival's designated ADA Responsibility Officer is Vicky Rey, Vice President Guest Care and Port Services.